Research Topics

 Advances in machine learning are reshaping the foundations of science and technology.
 Despite its successes and profound impact, a rigorous theoretical understanding of why machine learning algorithms succeed in some cases and fail in others remains limited.
 My research addresses this gap by developing theoretical foundations that explain when and why machine learning works and guide the design of more effective algorithms.
 My current research includes theoretical foundations of machine learning for:

-Language Modeling
+Language Models

 Representation Learning